-If your sweet little kitty is in the "family way" and you're not a cat breeder, this could be your first experience with having a pregnant cat.
+If your sweet little kitty is in the "family way" and you're not a breeder, this could be your first experience with having a pregnant feline.

 You might be worried, nervous, and overwhelmed because you don't know the first thing about feline pregnancy or how to take care of your little princess in her delicate state.

-You will find out all you need to know about the cat gestation period and cat pregnancy in this site and from your veterinarian (yes, it is highly recommended you schedule a prenatal visit!)
+You will find out all you need to know about the cat gestation period and pregnancy right here and from your veterinarian (yes, it is highly recommended you schedule a prenatal visit!)

 If not, you need to find out how she is able to sneak out of your home after hours, not just to prevent future litters but for her safety's sake.

-Cat Pregnancy begins when a female cat enters her heat cycle (known as oestrus or estrus.)
+Pregnancy "happens" after a female cat enters her heat cycle (known as oestrus or estrus.)

 Early feline pregnancy signs can involve a decrease in appetite and overall she may become less energetic.
 Sometimes, there can be some vomiting.

-These signs can point to other illnesses, however, so a visit to the vet may be called for just to be safe and to rule out other possibilities.
+These early pregnancy signs can point to other illnesses, however, so a visit to the vet may be called for just to be safe and to rule out other possibilities.

-Generally speaking, as long as the female cat is eating some, drinking water, and is not losing weight then the veterinarian will be able to confirm a cat pregnancy between 15 and 20 days after mating by palpating her abdomen.
+Generally speaking, as long as she is eating some, drinking water, and is not losing weight then the veterinarian will be able to confirm a pregnancy between 15 and 20 days after mating by palpating her abdomen.

 Unfortunately, there are no blood or urine tests that can be used to determine a cat pregnancy, and X-rays and ultrasound are too risky to the in-utero kittens at this very early stage.

-At about the 4 week mark of the cat gestation period, the pregnant cat (queen) will start to "show" and her nipples will become larger and darker.
+At about the 4 week mark of pregnancy, the pregnant female (queen) will start to "show" and her nipples will become larger and darker.